-Contractors that participate in the ESA Approved Contractor Program (ACP) are not exempt from meeting NOTL Hydro requirements or providing the required ESA Connection Authorization Notification.
+Contractors that participate in the ESA Authorized Contractor Program (ACP), Risk-Based Oversight (RBO) or otherwise are not exempt from meeting NOTL Hydro requirements or providing the required ESA Connection Authorization Notification.

 The Customer’s electrical installation in relation to NOTL Hydro supply facilities must be approved and conform to NOTL Hydro Material Specifications and Standards.
 Routine inspections will be conducted by NOTL Hydro and will include, but are not limited to, the following milestones: